Wedding of Prince Juan Carlos and Princess Sophia: Attire

 Uniform of the Real Maestranza de Caballería de Sevilla, worn by the Duke of Noto as best man at the wedding.

 The bride wore a silver and white lamé gown covered in tulle and antique lace with a 5 m train designed by Greek-born Parisian couturier, Jean Dessès.
 She also made a £7000 trousseau order at Dessès.

 The bride wore the Belgian lace veil her mother wore at her own wedding in 1938 and a diamond tiara that Kaiser Wilhelm II presented to his daughter, Princess Victoria Louise of Prussia, the bride's maternal grandmother, on the occasion of her marriage to Prince Ernst August of Hanover in 1913.

 The groom wore his Spanish Army uniform with the insignia of the Spanish Order of the Golden Fleece and the Order of Charles III and the Greek Order of the Redeemer.

 Attendants

 Juan Carlos's cousin, the Duke of Noto, acted as best man.
-Princess Sofía was attended by eight bridesmaids, all of royal birth:
+Princess Sophia was attended by eight bridesmaids, all of royal birth: